Laragear/MailLoginDemo/README.md

 ]
 ```

-To avoid pushing multiple mails to your server, you may want to only send one mail inside a time window.
+To avoid pushing the same login mail multiple times, you may want to only send one mail inside a time window.
 For idempotency to work, it requires the cache.
 Here are the cache to use (if not default) and the key prefix.

 ## Laravel Octane Compatibility